freth251/digital-garden/content/writings/The Cult of Done manifesto.md

 The Cult of Done is a document written by Bre Pettis and Kio Startk in 2009.
 I discovered it at a point in my life when I was feeling uncreative and stuck.
-If you are stuck in a rut, this might be the boost you need to get started.
+If you are going through the same thing, this might be the boost you need to get started.

 ## 1. There are three states of being.
 Not knowing, action and completion.